nalisidev/zabbix/src/go/plugins/mysql/README.md

 ## Troubleshooting

-This plugin uses Zabbix agent logs.
-If extended monitoring is needed, you can increase the debug level of Zabbix agent.
+This plugin uses Netwatch agent logs.
+If extended monitoring is needed, you can increase the debug level of Netwatch agent.